LEVEL 3 CHAPTER QUIZZES

 1 / 5

-1. Which of the following components is considered low-risk when pairing with wine?
+1. Which of the following is true about acidity in food?

 2 / 5

-2. Which of the following is true about Umami in food?
+2. Which of the following is true regarding salt in food:

 3 / 5